 Every year thousands of people flock to Hiroshima, Japan, to remember the victims of the first atomic bomb.
 On August 6th, paper lanterns are lit and released into the night with the names of loved ones and wishes of world peace and nuclear disarmament.

-If you visit Japan during this time, you should plan on attending this ceremony.
+If you visit Japan during this time, you should plan on attending the Hiroshima Peace Ceremony.
 Even if you are not a history buff, there is a lot to learn about Japanese culture during this event.

 This was one of the hardest posts to write about my trip, not only because its political polarization, but also because it was the first of my experiences during my trip to Asia in which I was able to learn more about history and the dynamics of this conflict across Japan, South Korea and China.

-This day had a huge impact on me personally and even almost a year later, I still can’t put into words all the lessons that begun this day.
+This day had a huge impact on me personally and even years later, I still can’t put into words all the lessons that begun this day.

-I have lived through hurricanes, tornadoes, earthquakes, ice storms, but I have been fortunate to never have lived through a war.
+I have lived through hurricanes, tornadoes, earthquakes, ice storms, but I have been fortunate to never have lived through a war in my own country.

 We are all taught a different version of history based on our location, our country’s involvement in the events and cultural/political accepted views of the past.